Sousastep/SousaFX-docs/docs/content/bindings.rst

    pcl.rst
    deadzones.rst

-The controller bindings window uses `max's crosspatch <https://docs.cycling74.com/max8/refpages/crosspatch object>`_ to connect gamepad inputs with effect parameters.
+The controller bindings window uses Max's `crosspatch <https://docs.cycling74.com/max8/refpages/crosspatch>`_ object to connect gamepad inputs with effect parameters.

 To create a binding, click one circle and drag the connection to a circle on the other side of crosspatch.
 To delete a binding, click the connection and press the delete key.
 To save bindings, click "save / overwrite".